-The inspiration for Present TeacherTM stems from a deep reverence for all students and a desire for every student to feel seen, spiritually protected, and known by the teachers in their lives.
-Thus Present TeacherTM was birthed from the the desire to create spaces for community, training, experiences, and professional development for teachers that is rooted in research-based practices that engage the origins of teacher mental, emotional, and spiritual well-being so that we can deliberately and intentionally cultivate our PRESENCE for children that allows love, understanding, mattering, belonging, dignity, and respect to surround them.
-It is that whole "mirror-neuron" principle at work; we have social brains where we are hard-wired to sync our emotional states with those in our presence.
-When we see our students with eyes of love, respect, and dignity, they learn to see themselves the exact same way.
+The inspiration for Present TeacherTM stems from a deep reverence for all students and a desire for every student to feel seen, spiritually and emotionally protected, and known by the teachers in their lives.
+Thus Present TeacherTM was birthed from the the desire to create spaces for community, training, and professional learning experiences for teachers that is rooted in research-based practices that engage the origins of teacher mental, emotional, and spiritual well-being so that we can deliberately and intentionally cultivate our PRESENCE for children.

 "To work for peace and justice,